ED: Special Education (EDSE)

 EDSE A610 Clinical Assessment: Eligibility and Program Planning 3 Credits

-Provides a practical, applied approach for analyzing and synthesizing assessment for eligibility, program planning, and progress monitoring.
-Course includes techniques for formal and informal tools and procedures with a review of terminology and statistics.
-Emphasizes concepts related to assessment including response to intervention, culturally and linguistically diverse learners, academically diverse learners, and accommodations.
+Provides a practical, applied approach for analyzing and synthesizing assessment for eligibility, program planning, progress monitoring, and transition.
+Covers techniques for formal and informal tools and procedures with a review of terminology and statistics.
+Emphasizes concepts related to assessment including MTSS, culturally and linguistically diverse learners, academically diverse learners, and accommodations and modifications.

 EDSE A611Y Assessment in Preschool Special Education 3 Credits